whiteSHADOW1234/FinalProject/README.md

 The ending page in this mode shows how many balls do player caught in 60 seconds.

+Player could hit the *D* key to change all the balls direction on the window while the energy bar of his/her side was filled.

 ## Beta Mode
 :warning: You Should Not See This If You Aren't The Game Developer!!!:warning:

-*If you change the boolean value "beta" on the 30th line of GamePanel.java to true you will enter the greatest mode of this game......*
+*Enter the Developer Info Page and you will get some clues for this......*
 ### The Greatest Mode ------
 Every thing in here are secrets